 To see such huge increases in the numbers of applications, specifically to more selective institutions makes this year’s application round stand out from any that have gone before.
 It will take time to truly evaluate the data but early indications and anecdotal evidence suggest that the move to test optional applications, in response to the pandemic, is the main reason behind the changes.

 It would appear that without the need to submit SAT or ACT scores as part of the application, many students decided that they would submit an application to colleges that they would normally have considered to be out of their reach.
 Such a strategy would explain why there has been such a significant increase of applications to selective colleges but less to those with higher admit rates.
-It also suggests that without the stark figure of a test score, students and those advising them, find it difficult to realistically judge the value of their academic performance and extra-curricular activities within the holistic assessment process.
+It also suggests that without the stark figure of a test score, students and those advising them, find it difficult to realistically judge the value of their academic year for student performance and extra-curricular activities within the holistic assessment process.
 Colleges have so far been largely silent on the number of applicants who have not submitted test scores and been accepted but figures from the early application rounds at both UPenn and Georgetown indicate that those students that did submit test scores held a statistically significant advantage in the admission process.

 What does it mean for the future?